frkmnt/TurnBasedClash/README.md

 ###### Mage
 Tier 1.
 Previous Class: None.
 Main Stats: Int. <br>
 Mage is the commonly used term for those with magical powers. <br>
-* Magic Missile: Shoot 3 magic bolts at a target.
+* Magic Missile (ST): Shoot 3 magic bolts at a target.
+* Teleport (ET): Instantly move a few tiles away.

 ###### Wizard